mesosphere/dcos-docs-site/pages/services/kubernetes/new/getting-started/provision-install/installing-clusters/index.md

 excerpt: Learn to create Kubernetes clusters on DC/OS
 ---

-<p class="message--note"><strong>NOTE: </strong>Any attempt to install DC/OS Kubernetes on a cluster will fail without having installed MKE first.</p>

 # Install a DC/OS Kubernetes Cluster

 Now that you have [installed MKE](/services/kubernetes/LATEST) (the `kubernetes`package) on your DC/OS Enterprise cluster, you are now in a position to provision multiple Kubernetes clusters to work together on top of DC/OS.